gladimdim/gladimdimorg/ck5s4no08076wqks12ko0dp1r.md

 ## Flutter Tips: Connect Two PageView Widgets for Navigation

-For my  [game app](https://locadeserta.com/index_en.html)  I decided to have a custom PageView navigation with an independent scrolled navigation bar connected to the main scrollable content area.
+For my  [game app](https://locadeserta.com/index_en.html)  I decided to have a custom PageView navigation.
+It has an independent scrolled navigation bar connected to the main scrollable content area.
 It looks like this:

 ![page_view_navigation.gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1579862811742/qkVqdwD_x.gif)